 To serve as a local business development resource promoting entrepreneurship and new economy business opportunities and startups through technical assistance, information technology, training, networking and public education that contributes to the creation of new businesses, new jobs and a new culture of entrepreneurship.

 In Central and Southeastern Kentucky, the Kentucky Small Business Development Center (SBDC) at Eastern Kentucky University is helping entrepreneurs' dreams of owning a small business come true.

-The Innovation and Commercialization Center (ICC) network deploys a best-in-class commercialization model that provides a clearly defined roadmap for moving entrepreneurs from idea to commercial success-Assessment, Business Planning and Capitalization (ABC).
+The Kentucky Innovation Network at Richmond network deploys a best-in-class commercialization model that provides a clearly defined roadmap for moving entrepreneurs from idea to commercial success-Assessment, Business Planning and Capitalization (ABC).
 At its core, the model divides the company’s lifecycle into three phases: Concept, Development and Commercial.
 Each phase is built upon three main activities: technical, marketing and business (or finance).